-Cross-curricular links

-Maths Shape and space, positional language

-English Language and vocabulary

-Science Colours - light and shade, colour mixing, materials

-Design Technology Materials and where they come from

-PSED/RSHE Feelings

-Music Create to music / rhythms

-P.E.
-Fine and gross motor movements

-History Knowledge of artists

-Geography Environments and surroundings

-R.E.
+Vocabulary Please see vocabulary document for Maths.
+Cross-curricular links Please note that the Maths Shape and space, positional language vocabulary listed is not exhaustive, and can be English Language and vocabulary extended based on level of interest and engagement.
+Science Colours - light and shade, colour mixing, materials Design Technology Materials and where they come from PSED/RSHE Feelings Music Create to music / rhythms P.E.
+Fine and gross motor movements Disciplinary Knowledge To use mastering number as a foundation for all maths development and progression.
+To see patterns within number, and apply this in their day to day development.
+History Knowledge of artists Geography Environments and surroundings R.E.
 Celebrations, festivals and events.

-Oracy Language and vocabulary to describe creative process